 Alan Seeger: Instrument of Destiny to be premiered at the Invalides.
 Zimmerli is at work on a cross-cultural, classical/jazz Oratorio celebrating French-American amity.
 The evening-length work, to premiere at the Church of the Invalides on June 7, celebrates the work of poet Alan Seeger, who died in the Great War, on July 4, 1916.
-It will feature the fabulous French Choir Mikrocosmos, as well as voluptuous tenor soloist Andrew Richards, sinuous young French jazz piano phenom Thomas Enhco, and indefatigable jazz percussionist Jeff Ballard.
+It will feature the French Choir Mikrocosmos, as well as tenor soloist Scott Emerson, sinuous young French jazz pianist Thomas Enhco, and first percussionist of the Paris Opera J-B Leclere.

 Textura Review.
 Shores Against Silence reviwed on Textura.